 Documentation that each of the prerequisites listed below has been completed, with a grade of B-minus (2.7) or higher.
 Substitutions are NOT permitted, and survey courses for non-science majors are NOT acceptable.
 For those courses that have been repeated, the highest grade will be recognized.
 The prerequisites must be completed within 7 years of the application deadline; however, if a student takes the MCAT and receives a score of 25 or higher (or above the 45th Percentile on the new MCAT) and has been clinically active in a health profession since completing your prerequisites, the 7 year requirement for prerequisites will be waived.
 (Call or email the office to confirm)

-- English: One semester (7 year window DOES NOT APPLY)
+- English: 1 semester (7 year window DOES NOT APPLY)

 - General Biology with Lab: 2 semesters total